Hello!

 Blocking

-The first think I did was blocking out the movement of each character.
+The first thing I did was blocking out the movement of each character.
 Here is a blocked out scene:

 As you can see, I kept it very simple with basic poses and no faces, backgrounds or props.
 I added these after the blocking was approved and also fixed minor mistakes.